Investigation into Sky’s compliance with end-of-contract notifications for pay-TV customers

 |Investigation into||Sky UK Limited|

-The investigation will consider whether Sky has complied with the requirement to issue end-of-contract notifications to certain pay-TV customers.
+The investigation considered whether Sky has complied with the requirement to issue end-of-contract notifications to certain pay-TV customers.

 |Relevant legal provision(s)||